SkynetLabs/skynet-kernel/README.md

 forward a message to the kernel.
 The bridge will act as a proxy and transparently forward any requests to the kernel.

+Because multiple scripts on the same page may be trying to communicate with the bridge, and those scripts have no way to avoid nonce reuse, we namespace the messages. libkernel uses the namespace 'libkernel', other scripts that communicate with the bridge should take care to use namespaces that are not going to collide.

 #### bridgeTest

 bridgeTestQuery is a simple query that allows a webpage to check whether the